-Sultry Eye With Blends Of Silvers, Black And Touch Of Pink Mineral Eye shadow
+Sultry Eye In Silver, Black, Touch Of Gold or Pink Eye shadow

-For duplicating this silvery glimmer of eye makeup beauty, it requires a bit of effort in creating the perfect look using a lovely mix of different mineral eyeshadows, especially our silvers.
+For duplicating this silvery glimmer mineral eye makeup beauty, it requires a bit of effort in creating the perfect look using a lovely mix of different loose mineral eye shadows, especially our silvers.
 You'll also love the way it helps to brighten the eyes while avoiding increasing the appearance of dark under eye circles.

 You can keep it simple if you want, but for the purposes of duplicating this mineral eye makeup look we will give you the exact technique and eye shadow shades you'll need.